ONSdigital/csvcubed/README.md

 We welcome and appreciate bug reports.
 As we are trying to make this tool useful for all levels of experience, any level of bug or improvement helps others.
 To contribute to making csvcubed better, check out our [bug reporting instructions](https://gss-cogs.github.io/csvcubed-docs/external/guides/raise-issue/).

-## External User Documentation

-csvcubed has extensive user documentation which tracks the release of csvcubed while it is in its beta phase.
-Our [documentation](https://gss-cogs.github.io/csvcubed-docs/external/) can always be improved, so treat bad docs as a bug report.